 Some nipple cream recipes use herbs or essential oils, but I didn’t feel comfortable doing that when nursing a newborn.
 It’s not really necessary, anyway.

 Step 1: Measure all the oils and beeswax in a small saucepan.

 Step 2: Turn it on very low heat and let it melt.

 Step 3: Pour the melted butter into a small jar or tin.
 This makes one ounce.

 Step 4: Let it cool completely before putting on the lid.

-To use, rub a small amount on your nipples as needed for soreness.
-These ingredients are safe and there is no need to wash it off before feeding your baby.
+Usage: Rub a small amount on your nipples as needed for soreness.
+These ingredients are safe, and there is no need to wash them off before feeding your baby.